junxit/us-congress-bills-110/metadata.md

 - 2007-02-08 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on Financial Services, Ways and Means, and Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-02-08 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on Financial Services, Ways and Means, and Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-02-08 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on Financial Services, Ways and Means, and Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2007-02-15 — Committee Agreed to Seek Consideration Under Suspension of the Rules, (Amended).
+- 2007-02-15 — Committee Consideration and Mark-up Session Held.
+- 2007-02-20 — Referred to the Subcommittee on Trade.
+- 2007-05-22 — Committee on Oversight and Government discharged.
+- 2007-05-22 — Committee on Oversight and Government discharged.
+- 2007-05-22 — House Committee on Financial Services Granted an extension for further consideration ending not later than June 29, 2007.
+- 2007-05-22 — House Committee on Ways and Means Granted an extension for further consideration ending not later than June 29, 2007.
+- 2007-05-22 — Reported (Amended) by the Committee on Foreign Affairs.
+H. Rept.
+110-163, Part I.
+- 2007-05-22 — Reported (Amended) by the Committee on Foreign Affairs.
+H. Rept.
+110-163, Part I.
+- 2007-06-29 — House Committee on Financial Services Granted an extension for further consideration ending not later than July 13, 2007.
+- 2007-06-29 — House Committee on Ways and Means Granted an extension for further consideration ending not later than July 13, 2007.
+- 2007-07-13 — Committee on Financial Services discharged.
+- 2007-07-13 — Committee on Financial Services discharged.
+- 2007-07-13 — Committee on Ways and Means discharged.
+- 2007-07-13 — Committee on Ways and Means discharged.
+- 2007-07-13 — Placed on the Union Calendar, Calendar No. 144.